amitkparekh/CoGeLoT/README.md

 If you want to see what's going on live, you can append `environment@model.environment=display` onto the evaluate command.

 Importantly, **only use one process** because I don't know what'll happen if you don't.

+Also, this wasn't run on SLURM, just on my Mac.
+I can't speak for every machine so your mileage may vary.

 </details>